dbactual/thomaspaine-www/content/aboutpaine/foner-s-introduction-to-the-collected-works.md

    on October 18, 1775, he sharply projected the idea of independence.
-   Discussing the barbaric conduct of the British in India and criticizing England for her treatment of the Indians in America band for having "employed herself in the most horrid of all traffics,' that bof human flesh . . . [and] ravaged the hapless shore of Africa, robbing it of its unoffending inhabitants to cultivate her stolen dominions in the West," he went on to say: "When I reflect on these, I hesitate not for a moment to
+   Discussing the barbaric conduct of the British in India and criticizing England for her treatment of the Indians in America band for having "employed herself in the most horrid of all traffics,' that of human flesh . . . [and] ravaged the hapless shore of Africa, robbing it of its unoffending inhabitants to cultivate her stolen dominions in the West," he went on to say: "When I reflect on these, I hesitate not for a moment to